UncutDevs/aws-lightsail-ssh/README.md

 # SSH-Auth-Manager

 **SSH-Auth-Manager** is a simple and interactive Bash script that allows you to enable or disable password-based authentication on your SSH server.
-This tool is especially useful for quickly configuring SSH access security on cloud instances, such as AWS Lightsail or EC2.
+This tool is especially useful for quickly configuring SSH access security on cloud instances, such as AWS Lightsail or Google Cloud.

 ## Features